 In the above image, some of the electrical symbols are presented.
 So, basically, these are just the representation of different electronics and electrical devices.
 And if you have learned these electrical symbols well, you can solve the schematics and will be able to do wiring in your projects easily.

-Note: Electrical and Electronics symbols are same.
-Don’t get confused.
+Note: Electrical and Electronics symbols are similar, so don’t get confused.

 Now let’s move to another definition.